iter8-tools/iter8/samples/README.md

 ### Repo setup

-Since this is a GitOps scenario, you will need to use your own Github repo.
+Since this is a GitOps scenario, you will need to use your own GitHub repo.
 You can fork this repository: [https://github.com/iter8-tools/iter8](https://github.com/iter8-tools/iter8) so it is available at https://github.com/[YOUR_ORG]/iter8.
 Once this is done, you can clone it locally:

 ```shell
 git clone https://github.com/[YOUR_ORG]/iter8.git